alipouw13/fabric-claimsprocessing/ai-powerbi/ai-visuals-guide.md

 - **Geographic Patterns**: Which locations consistently drive higher claims?

 ### Best Practices:
-- Use categorical fields with reasonable cardinality (< 100 unique values)
+- Use categorical fields with reasonable cardinality (< 100 unique values) in the 'Analyze' section of the visual
 - Include both continuous and categorical variables
 - Filter out extreme outliers for clearer patterns
 - Use the "What if" feature to simulate scenarios